bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

     (rule (TranslateToMachine2 (IR.add a b)) (Machine2.weird_inst a b))
 ```

-and then both translations are available.
+then both translations are available.
 We are "rewriting" from `IR`
 to `Machine1` and from `IR` to `Machine2`, even if rewrites always
 preserve the same type; we get around the rule by using a constructor.